fredrikm/SoCSProject16/README.md

 Run main.py for visualization using the current ANN in code/network for fish control.
 Run main_optimization.py to train a new network using PSO.

-## History

-This project was made during the course FFR120 "Simulation of complex systems" at Chalmers University of Technology

 ## Credits